dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands-Side-by-Side-folders.md

 1. A developer wants to make a cross-repo change in a preview band and a shared component.
 2. Distro maintainer wants to build the latest band only.

 It might be counter-intuitive to build a commit only to find out that the non-1xx bands do not contain the runtime from that commit.
 For instance, when you change a sources of a shared component to rebuild a non-1xx band only for the change to not manifest.
-This is due to the fact that the band would restore the dependencies from the intermediate package instead.
+This is due to the fact that the band would restore the dependencies from the build output package instead.
 This is not ideal as it will be quite hard to test the branch against arbitrary code.

-It seems that to make this work, we'd need to be able to tell Source Build to easily swap between using the sources and the intermediate packages of the shared components.
+It seems that to make this work, we'd need to be able to tell Source Build to easily swap between using the sources and the build output packages of the shared components.
 When someone would be interested in these flows, they would point Source Build to sources somewhere on their disk - either directly in the VMR (e.g. `src/runtime`) or in a full clone of the individual repository checked out outside of the VMR folder.

 ## Code flow